kluctl/flux-kluctl-controller/docs/spec/v1alpha1/kluctldeployment.md

   target: prod
   context: default
   prune: true
+  delete: true
 ```

 In the above example a KluctlDeployment is being created that defines the deployment based on the Kluctl project.

 The deployment is performed every 5 minutes.
 It will deploy the `prod`
 [target](https://kluctl.io/docs/reference/kluctl-project/targets/) and then prune orphaned objects afterwards.

+When the KluctlDeployment gets deleted, `delete: true` will cause the controller to actually delete the target
+resources.

 It uses the `default` context provided by the default service account and thus overrides the context specified in the
 target definition.